samcoydev/health-check/README.md

 ### Health Check

-This is a simple webpage that pings my personal application servers to display if they're up or are in the middle of an outage.
+This is a webapp I am using to display the status of the servers for all of my publicly available applications.